mgjeon/rtmag/README.md

 # RTMAG

-This repo contains the source code for the paper "Real-time Extrapolation of Nonlinear Force-Free Fields from Photospheric Vector Magnetic Fields Using a Physics-Informed Neural Operator" (ApJS, accepted).
+This repository contains the source code for the paper "Real-time Extrapolation of Nonlinear Force-Free Fields from Photospheric Vector Magnetic Fields Using a Physics-Informed Neural Operator" (ApJS, accepted).

 ## Environment
 - Python 3.11